 If your child meets the eligibility criteria to become a NDIS participant then your early childhood partner or NDIS planner will use information gathered about goals, assessments, and connections with community and mainstream supports to help create your child’s NDIS plan.

 To learn more about how we make decision about what the NDIS can fund go to the Would we fund it - early childhood page.

 Your early childhood partner will help you develop a plan for your child and will check in with you to understand your child’s progress.

-To learn more about plan review go to our guidelines – plan reviews .
+To learn more about plan reassessments go to our guidelines – plan reassessments .

 Your early childhood partner will talk to you about transitions that will happen throughout your child’s early years.
 This may include talking about support to either: